Abdel-Wahed El-Wakil: Other works

 Beyond Saudi Arabia, El-Wakil designed a contemporary Arab courtyard town house for Farouk Sultan in Kuwait.
-The University of Durham in UK taught the design of the Farouk Sultan house as an example of environmental design.
+The University of Durham in the U.K. taught the design of the Farouk Sultan house as an example of environmental design.

 Another small house was designed on the Island of Hydra in Greece.
-In his book ‘A Vision of Britain’, The Prince of Wales presented it as an example for his ideas on traditional architecture.
+In his book A Vision of Britain, the Prince of Wales presented it as an example for his ideas on traditional architecture.

 In 1993, El-Wakil designed a mansion for Thomas Kramer in Miami, Florida.
-Vincent Scully, in his book ‘Between the Two Towers’ gave it generous mention.
+Vincent Scully, in his book Between the Two Towers, gave it generous mention.

 By the time the Suleiman mansion had been completed, El-Wakil's work had caught the attention of Sheikh Said Farsi, the mayor of Jeddah, who appointed him as advisor.